annapods/podfic_poster2/README.md

 # Podfic poster

 I'm lazy so I decided to automatize my podfic posting process.
-That's it.
+This is the second version, because I'm also a perfectionist and I wanted a real database with a real user interface.

 ## Licence